Wakatsuki Reijirō: Early life

-Early career
+Political career

 After graduation, Wakatsuki worked in the Ministry of Finance as tax bureau director and later as vice-minister.
 In 1911 he was appointed to the House of Peers.
 He then served as Minister of Finance under the 3rd Katsura administration and 2nd Ōkuma administration in the early 1910s and became a leading member of the Rikken Dōshikai political party, and its successor the Kenseikai, in 1914.

 In June 1924, Wakatsuki was named Home Minister in the cabinet of Prime Minister Katō Takaaki, and worked to enact the Universal Manhood Suffrage Law and the Peace Preservation Law in 1925.

-As Prime Minister
+First premiership (1926–1927)

 On 30 January 1926, on Katō's unexpected death in office, Wakatsuki took over as Prime Minister of Japan.
 His first term lasted to 20 April 1927 when he was forced to resign during the Shōwa financial crisis.

+Out of office (1927–1931)

+Wakatsuki remained physically active in his senior years, enjoying jiu-jitsu, archery, fishing, and sailing.
+During a sailing excursion as prime minister with two bodyguards and his secretary, Wakatsuki's sampan struck a log and overturned.
+The bodyguards could not swim so the 60-year-old Wakatsuki and his secretary kept the group afloat until another boat arrived to assist them.

 Wakatsuki was awarded the Order of the Paulownia Flowers on November 10, 1928.
 After serving as chief delegate plenipotentiary to the London Naval Conference 1930, Wakatsuki pushed strongly for speedy ratification of the disarmament treaty, thus earning the wrath of the Japanese military and various ultranationalist groups.

+Second premiership (1931)

 After Prime Minister Hamaguchi was forced out of office by the severe injuries incurred in an assassination attempt, Wakatsuki assumed the leadership of the Rikken Minseitō, the successor to the Kenseikai.
 He was elevated to the rank of baron (danshaku) in the kazoku peerage system in April 1931.
 Wakatsuki once again became Prime Minister from 14 April 1931 to 13 December 1931.
 During Wakatsuki's second term, he failed to control the Imperial Japanese Army.
 He was unable either to prevent the Manchurian Incident from occurring, or to rein in the Army from further escalation of hostilities in China afterwards.